-A Guide to coordinate systems in Great Britain
+🧭A Guide to Coordinate Systems in Great Britain

 An introduction to mapping coordinate systems and the use of GNSS datasets with Ordnance Survey mapping.

-Who should read this document?
+Who should read this guide?

-This document is aimed at people whose expertise is in fields other than geodesy, who need to know the concepts of coordinate systems in order to deal with coordinate data, and who need information on using mapping coordinate systems in Great Britain.
+This guide is aimed at people whose expertise is in fields other than geodesy, who need to know the concepts of coordinate systems in order to deal with coordinate data, and who need information on using mapping coordinate systems in Great Britain.
 It explains:

 • The basic concepts of terrestrial coordinate systems.